milasudril/anja/README.md

     sudo apt-get install libjansson-dev jq wget

+or install it from the following PPA

+    sudo add-apt-repository ppa:milasudril/maike
+    sudo apt-get update

+the former is currently only available for xenial.

 In any case, **make sure you have access to the latest `blender`**.
 Ubuntu users can use the following PPA: